 - and the Royal Horticultural Society Garden at Harlow Carr, the only Bettys in a modern setting, the tea rooms here overlook the 58 acre RHS gardens.

 - Reservations: Reservations aren't available in the cafés - thus the long queues at popular times of day.
-However, in the summer of 2015, Bettys launched a more elaborate, more formal - and more expensive - reservation only afternoon tea they call the Lady Betty Tea.
-It is available in the Imperial Room in Harrogate and the Belmont Room, named for the founder, in York.
+However, in the summer of 2015, Bettys launched a more elaborate, more formal - and more expensive - reservation only afternoon tea.
+It is available in the Imperial Room in Harrogate and the Belmont Room.

 - Visit their website for opening times and to more information.